-My research examines the interconnections between markets, power and elites under conditions of finance led capitalism.
-I am particularly concerned with understanding how what is often conceived of as 'the international financial system' or 'global finance' is rendered economically and politically powerful through a combination of place specific practices, local institutional landscapes and multi-scalar socio-economic relations.
+My work focuses on advancing cultural economy approaches within economic geography and cognate social sciences.
+Empirically, my research examines the interconnections between markets, power and elites under conditions of finance led capitalism.
+I aim to use this approach to develop the geographical imaginations of cultural economy thinking by examining how what is often conceived of as 'the international financial system' or 'global finance' is rendered economically and politically powerful through a combination of place specific practices, local institutional landscapes and multi-scalar socio-economic relations.

 (1) Geographies of markets and marketization

 (2) The economic geography of contemporary financial elites

 (3) Politics, power and rethinking international financial centres

 I was appointed an Editor of Geoforum in 2013 and have been awarded a British Academy Mid Career Fellowship (2015-2017).

 2015-2016 British Academy Mid Career Fellowship 'New mobile elites: motivations, experiences and trajectories of highly skilled Chinese migrants in London'. £102,515